The Engineering That Made The Big 8 CKLW GREAT!

 Ed and I based our careers on this.

-Big 8 Radio is heard Coast to Coast in Canada and the USA!
+Big 8 Radio is heard Coast to Coast in Canada, the USA AND the U.K!